-Step aside KFC, here comes the Dominican version of deep fried chicken.
-You will find this humble dish in every small town and city in the Dominican Republic, and it is the meal of choice after a night of party and beers.
+You will find Pica Pollo (Deep Fried Chicken) in every small town, and it's the meal of choice after a night of party and beers.

 - 12 chicken drumsticks